fredmbarros/js-fundamentals-P1/0-pre-lecture/1_introduction.md

 ---

 JavaScript is a multi-paradigm language.
-It compbines tools for [imperative programming](https://en.wikipedia.org/wiki/Imperative_programming), [functional programming](https://en.wikipedia.org/wiki/Functional_programming) and [object-oriented programming](https://en.wikipedia.org/wiki/Object-oriented_programming).
+It combines tools for [imperative programming](https://en.wikipedia.org/wiki/Imperative_programming), [functional programming](https://en.wikipedia.org/wiki/Functional_programming) and [object-oriented programming](https://en.wikipedia.org/wiki/Object-oriented_programming).

 As we start learning JS, we'll focus on a mix of all three.
 We'll take a more [procedural approach](https://en.wikipedia.org/wiki/Procedural_programming).